Blepharoplasty; Ptosis repair - eyelid lift

 - At the end of surgery, the incisions are closed with stitches.

 An eyelid lift is needed when eyelid drooping reduces your vision.
 You may be asked to have your eye doctor test your vision before you have the surgery.

 Some people have an eyelid lift to improve their appearance.
-This is called cosmetic or elective surgery.
+This is cosmetic surgery.
 The eyelid lift may be done alone or with other surgery such as a browlift or facelift.

 Eyelid surgery will not remove wrinkles around the eyes, lift sagging eyebrows, or get rid of dark circles under the eyes.

-Risks of anesthesia and surgery in general include:
+Risks for anesthesia and surgery in general include:

-Risks of an eyelid lift may include:
+Risks for an eyelid lift may include:

 Medical conditions that make blepharoplasty more risky are: